sharonpamela/advancedsolutionsbootcamp/flow_secure_app/flow_secure_app.rst

 In the Protocol column, select **TCP** and type port 22 to allow Calm to access Linux VMs.
 Click **Save**.

-With the Subnet/IP inbound connection selected, repeat this step for all remaining tiers to allow TCP port 22 from Calm.
+With the Prism Central Subnet/IP inbound connection selected, repeat this step for all remaining tiers to allow TCP port 22 from Calm.

 Add New Outbound Source
 -----------------------